fp7-netide/IDE/README.md

   eu.netide.configuration.newproject
   ```

-5. Import `eu.netide.configuration` as a general project.
-6. Go back to the Java perspective and open eu.netide.configuration/model/Topology.genmodel
+5. Go back to the Java perspective and open eu.netide.configuration/model/Topology.genmodel
-7. Right-click the root element in the tree view and select `Generate All`
+6. Right-click the root element in the tree view and select `Generate All`
-8. Right-click the project eu.netide.configuration and select `Run As -> Eclipse Application`
+7. Right-click the project eu.netide.configuration and select `Run As -> Eclipse Application`
-9. If you want to develop your Python-based controllers in Eclipse as well, you can install the [PyDev](http://www.pydev.org/) plug-in for Eclipse from the Eclipse Marketplace.
+8. If you want to develop your Python-based controllers in Eclipse as well, you can install the [PyDev](http://www.pydev.org/) plug-in for Eclipse from the Eclipse Marketplace.